Tbearden10/sparos/add.md

 # **Comprehensive Setup Guide**

 This guide provides the full setup for your app, including **global CSS**, **login screen**, **desktop environment**, **taskbar**, **Profile/Settings App**, and the **Activity Store**.
-**UPDATED:** The Activity Store now stores activities grouped by dungeon as an array of dungeon objects (`{id, name, activities}`), includes global utility functions, types, and helpers wherever possible.
+**UPDATED:** Activity data is not permanent, and all "fastest full clear" computations are offloaded to backend workers (e.g., Cloudflare Worker).
+The front end simply fetches activities, displays them, and triggers the worker for stat computation.
+Activity Store remains grouped by dungeon as an array of dungeon objects (`{id, name, activities}`), and includes global utility functions, types, and helpers.

 ---